ghsmaniotto/smaniotto-redtech/README.md

 Netlify to deploy the frontend application in my first job in Brazil, and it was helpful and easy.
 I connected the GitHub repository there, and for every push command to the *main* branch, it will trigger the deployment process.

+- To control the state of the application/contents/pages I used the React hooks like useEfect, useState, setState, etc.

+- I splited the components, pages, services in different folders detailed in the next section.
+With that I could organize my code in a better way.

 # Project organization